 Capital assets, which include property, plant, equipment, and transportation vehicles, are reported in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
-Group purchases are evaluated on a case by case basis.
+Group purchases are evaluated on a case-by-case basis.
 Donated capital assets are recorded at their estimated acquisition value at the date of donation.

-Land is not depreciated.
+Land and construction in progress, if any, are not depreciated.
 The other property, plant, and equipment of the District are depreciated using the straight-line method over the following estimated useful lives: